Shou Sugi Ban 101 – Nakamoto Forestry

 Let’s break it down:

-There are four traditional shou sugi ban surface types.
-We call them Sugi, Suyaki, Gendai, and Pika-Pika.
+We offer five traditional surface types.
+We call them Sugi, Suyaki, Gendai, Pika-Pika and Hinoki.

 Third, choose which wood grade you want: standard select or JOKO premium clear.
 The difference is with knots, or with no knots.

 Finally, decide what board width you want and if you want a shiplap or square edge profile for your layout design.
-Please see our installation diagram options for various layout examples to help decide.
+Please contact us to receive installation diagram options for various layout examples to help decide.
 Note often orders are a combination, with shiplap as the field profile and square edge used for trim or louvered screen.
 Our most popular profile is 1×6 shiplap but we regularly see every choice there is.

 Have More Questions About Shou Sugi Ban?

-→ visit our FAQ page.
-Also head over to our YouTube channel for more visual information on specific topics.
-And be sure to follow us on Instagram for even more nuanced information on the topics of yakisugi and Japanese culture, or simply to gain inspiration.
-Thank you for reading!
+First, visit our FAQ page.
+Also, head over to our YouTube channel for more visual information on specific topics.
+And be sure to follow us on Instagram for even more nuanced information on the topics of authentic yakisugi siding and Japanese culture in general–or simply to gain inspiration from the designs of our customers.

-We get a ton of questions about shou sugi ban.
-People are nervous about what they read online since it’s such an exotic material and so many online resources are questionable.
-It has an interesting background story and people want to talk with us as representatives from Japan.
+We get a ton of questions about yakisugi “shou sugi ban”.
+People are nervous about what they read online since it’s considered an “exotic” material and so many online resources are questionable.
+Yakisugi has an interesting history and people want to talk with us as representatives from Japan.
 And we don’t blame them!
-Personally, I remember my first day at Nakamoto Forestry over three years ago.
+Personally, I remember my first day at Nakamoto Forestry several years ago.
 I was completely lost.
 But after reading a handful of blogs, scrolling through our social media and beginning to do research on a bunch of different topics, I eventually got my bearings.
 If I can do it, so can you.
 If I didn’t cover your question in this introduction, please feel free to reach out – that’s what we’re here for!

 What Else Should I Know?